Self-employed?

 -

-If you know that you’d like to add your spouse to your solo 401(k), we can include them during the initial account set up conversation.
+If you want to add your spouse to your solo 401(k), we will add them after you set up your account.

 If you’re adding a spouse after the account has already been created, or if you need to remove a spouse from the account, please reach out to our Support team for assistance.